konstantins90/symfony-cookie-consent-bundle/README.md

 ```

 **fncookieconsent_isCookieConsentSavedByUser**
-check if user has saved any cookie preferences
+check if user has saved any cookie preferences (return bool)

 ```twig
 {% if fncookieconsent_isCookieConsentSavedByUser() == true %}